Vincenzo Tommasone: Inter and loaning out

 On 2 September 2013, Tommasone was sold to fellow Serie A club Genoa in a co-ownership deal, with Michael Ventre moving in the opposite direction.
 The 50% registration rights of Tommasone was sold for €1.75 million and Ventre's 50% rights was acquired by Inter for €1.82 million, making the deal involved €70,000 cash only.
 Tommasone played for Genoa's reserve team in the 2013–14 season.
 He remained as one of the four overage players of the team in the first half of the 2014–15 season.
 He moved to the Italian-speaking part of Switzerland, joining FC Lugano in the second half of the season, making his senior debut in the 1.
 Liga Classic for their reserve team.

 In June 2015, Inter bought back Tommasone for €900,000 on a 2-year contract, with Ventre returning to Genoa also for €900,000.
 Tommasone only played once for the first team in the Trofeo San Nicola, a friendly tournament.
 He wore the number 26 shirt.

 On 8 January 2016, Tommasone was signed by Lega Pro club Paganese.
 On 31 August, he moved to Lega Pro newcomers Reggina on loan, along with Andrea Romanò (loan) and Christian Silenzi (outright).

 On 31 August 2017, he joined Serie C club Santarcangelo on loan.

 On 17 July 2018, he was loaned to Serie C club Rieti for one year.

 On 2 September 2019, he joined Carpi on a one-year loan.

 Post-Inter

-In October 2020, Tommasone was signed by Serie D club F.C.
-Matese.
+In October 2020, Tommasone was signed by Serie D club Matese.
 He made two substitute appearances, scoring one goal for the club, before re-joining former side Rieti on a permanent deal in January 2021.